doitsu2014/my-cms/README.md

 ### 1. ORM

 The project using SeaORM to interact with the database.
 SeaORM is a modern and easy-to-use ORM for Rust.
+We use Schema First approach to design the database schema and generate the code from the schema.
+It helps us to keep the schema and the code in sync.

+The `entities` will be generated from the schema, and we can use them to interact with the database.

 ### 2. Unit Tests and Integration Tests